Discrete Diffusion VLA: Bringing Discrete Diffusion to Action Decoding in Vision-Language-Action Policies: Experiments

-\myparagraph{Training details.} We fine-tune \alias on each benchmark from the same VLM backbone as OpenVLA (Prismatic–7B), following the respective official protocols.
-All input images are resized to $224\text{px} \times 224\text{px}$.
-For LIBERO, we train a separate policy per suite using the provided demonstrations, filtering unsuccessful episodes as in~\citet{openvla-oft}, and report success rates over the official test episodes.
-For SimplerEnv–Fractal and SimplerEnv–Bridge, we fine-tune on Fractal~\citep{rt1} and BridgeData~V2~\citep{bridgev2}, respectively.
-Across all settings, \alias uses our unified transformer with discrete action tokens and a fixed action chunk.
-Chunk sizes are chosen to match the widely used settings for fair comparison: $8$ for LIBERO and SimplerEnv–Fractal but $5$ for SimplerEnv–Bridge.
-At inference, the adaptive decoding runs a small, fixed number of refinement rounds (12 by default) with a cosine mask schedule, which has been shown effective for discrete diffusion decoding~\citep{maskgit}.
-Full hyperparameters and implementation details are provided in Appendix A.
+All baseline results are cited from the original publication or reproduced under identical input modalities, backbone initialization, and training budget. \textbf{A complete per-table breakdown of sources, hardware, and training steps is provided in Appendix~\ref{app:reproducibility}.}

-\myparagraph{LIBERO results.} Table~\ref{tab:libero_results} reports success rates (SR) on the four LIBERO suites. \alias attains the best average SR of 96.3\%, with per-suite scores of 97.2\% (Spatial), 98.6\% (Object), 97.4\% (Goal), and 92.0\% (Long).
-Our most comparable baseline is OpenVLA-OFT (Discrete), which uses the same action discretization as ours but decodes via parallel decoding rather than discrete diffusion. \alias reaches 96.3\% average SR vs 95.4\% for OpenVLA-OFT (Discrete), a +0.9 point gain.
-These gains at matched tokenization indicate that discrete diffusion decoding provides a consistent advantage over parallel decoding.
-For reference, the pure AR baseline (OpenVLA) averages 76.5\%, underscoring the benefit of moving beyond left-to-right decoding.
-Against methods trained from scratch, \alias surpasses Diffusion Policy and MDT by +23.9 and +20.2 points on average, respectively.
-We observe consistent advantages across suites.
+\textbf{Training details.} We fine-tune \alias from OpenVLA backbone (Prismatic–7B) with images resized to $224 \times 224$.
+For LIBERO, we train a separate policy per suite, filtering unsuccessful episodes as in~\citet{openvla-oft}.
+For SimplerEnv, we fine-tune on Fractal~\citep{rt1} and BridgeData-V2~\citep{bridgev2}, respectively.
+Chunk sizes follow standard settings: 8 for LIBERO and SimplerEnv-Fractal, 3 for SimplerEnv-Bridge.
+Inference uses $T{=}12$ refinement rounds with a cosine mask schedule shown most effective in~\citet{maskgit}.
+Details of implementation are provided in Appendix~\ref{app:implementation}.